 “It felt like cramps.
 I did a very early one.
 They force you to have an ultrasound to try and make you feel guilty and change your mind.
 I didn't feel anything.
 It was a clump of cells.
 Looked nothing like a kid and, either way, I didn't want to ruin my life and a child's life.
 It hurt like

 “I had an abortion in early 1993.
 I got in as soon as I could (six weeks) and other than the shame and fear (which were already there), it was incredibly easy.
 What I mostly remember was that I was connected to a machine that made me think I was being vacuumed.
 It vibrated and pulled and I could feel my muscles contracting.
 The unexpected thing was how fast I felt better.
 I hadn't kept any food down for weeks, and I was so very hungry less than an hour later.

 “I was 27 years old.
 I had a medicalized D&C procedure in a private hospital operating room with all the attendant medical personnel: nurses, anesthesiologist, etc. The abortion itself was done by my then-OBGYN, a nice older, male doctor.
 I had anesthesia and was totally under.
 I was groggy upon waking up.
 My mom came to escort me home.
 I don’t recall how intense the discomfort/pain was.
 I had cramps and bleeding for a few days.
 In fact, a few days

 "I know the abortion was the right choice for me then and I don’t regret it.
 But as I wrote above, I have thought, ‘What if I kept that pregnancy?’
 Not obsessively, but occasionally.
 I was always adamantly pro-choice but having had to ‘choose’ and being able to choose what was right for me, strengthened my devotion to

 Roe v.
 Wade."

-“ I had a surgical abortion.
+Alica, 42 “ I had a surgical abortion.
 I was nervous but chose not to take the painkillers they offered me.
 One of the staff held my hand and talked me through the procedure.
 It was over so quickly.
 I was in recovery for a little while, then asked to leave.
 I have never felt guilty about choosing to have an abortion, it was the best choice for me at that time.